zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

 So those who observe the world, the King of Death can not see.

-“Please observe that the world is empty”: the world of hell, the world of the beasts, the worlds of evil worlds, the worlds of mankind, the world of heaven, the worlds of the worlds, the worlds of worlds, the worlds of the world, the world of Other worlds, the worlds of the heaven, including the [world] of heaven.
-A Bichu said so to Worldend [SN.35.82]: “Dade!
-Known as the “world, the world”, Daedeu!
-What is called the “world”?”
-“Bichu!
-“Broken”, so it is called the “world.”
-And what is “broken”?
+"Please observe that the world is empty": the world of hell, the world of the beasts, the worlds of evil worlds, the worlds of mankind, the world of heaven, the worlds of the worlds, the worlds of worlds, the worlds of the world, the world of Other worlds, the worlds of the heaven, including the [world] of heaven.
+A Bichu said so to Worldend [SN.35.82]: "Dade!
+Known as the "world, the world", Daedeu!
+What is called the "world"?"
+"Bichu!
+"Broken", so it is called the "world."
+And what is "broken"?
 Bichu!
 Eye is broken, color is broken, eye is broken, eye touch is broken, all with this eye for origin or pleasure, or bitter, or not suffering are also broken.
 Ear is broken... (medium) smell is broken...
 As broken, touched as broken... means fragmented, the law is broken, consciousness is broken, the touch is broken, where this sense is born or music, or bitter, or Do not suffer suffer are also broken.
 Bichu!
-“Breakdown,” is called the “world.”
+"Breakdown," is called the "world."

-“Please observe that the world is empty”: to observe that the world is empty for two reasons: for consideration of not being turned away or because of the empty line.
+"Please observe that the world is empty": to observe that the world is empty for two reasons: for consideration of not being turned away or because of the empty line.
 How can we observe the world is empty because of the consideration of not being turned up?
 There is no comfort on the color, the freedom in the subject, the freedom to think, the freedom on the line, the freedom in the sense is not available.
-This is said by Worldman [SN.22.59]: “The Picchu!
+This is said by Worldman [SN.22.59]: "The Picchu!
 The color is without me.
 Bichu!
 Because if this color was me, it would not cause disease, and it would be in the color: 'My color should be like this; I don't have to do it.
 ' But, the Bichu!
 Because the color is without me, so the color causes disease,